 FGIP is determined to help avert a catastrophe and wishes to raise funds for hand-held thermometers

 A top priority must be the availability of hand-held thermometers.
 This will mean that temperatures can be taken for both clients and staff members.
 A key early stage of detecting COVID-19.
 There is an acute shortage of these thermometers.
 In some institutions, where there are hundreds of people living and a large number of staff, trying to provide care, only a few thermometers are available.
 This must change and we aim to provide institutions with a sufficient number of thermometers.
-They only cost 85 euro each and we need 100 of them to provide the institutions that we are working with with at least several and be able to avoid a catastrophe.
+They only cost 60 euro each.
+So far we have been able to finance 700 of these thermometers.
+We need 300 more to provide the institutions that we are working with with at least several and be able to avoid a catastrophe.